eddmann/eddmann.github.io/_posts/2018/2018-10-16-mince-pie-challenge-viewing-and-removing-mince-pies-with-amazon-dynamodb.md

 ### Removing a Pie

-In a similar manor to how we constructed the viewing capabilities, we will start off by defining a new handler within `functions.yml` which is called upon a `DELETE` request.
+In a similar manner to how we constructed the viewing capabilities, we will start off by defining a new handler within `functions.yml` which is called upon a `DELETE` request.

 ```yaml
 remove-pie: